tlove123/portaudiosharp/readme.txt

 Known bugs
 ----------
-This is a very early release and it's still full of bugs, it has been tested only under Linux/mono-1.14 and under Windows XP/.NET-2.0, This version seems to work only for some ApiHosts: OSS under Linux and DirectX under Windows.
+This release may still contain some bugs, it has been tested mainly under Windows and some versions of Linux (with Mono).
-It is also quite slow and unstable.
+Should also work on Mac OS X (with Mono).
 Please help us testing, debugging and improving these bindings!